fpereiro/ustack/readme.md

 Not only we minimize the lines of code; we also minimize the number of dependencies of each of the libraries.

-A fundamental assumption is that properly written software can be [(almost) finished](http://www.federicopereiro.com/asymptotic-software/) and that once in that state, it can remain useful for years and even decades.
+A fundamental assumption underlying the ustack is that properly written software can be [(almost) finished](http://www.federicopereiro.com/asymptotic-software/) and that once in that state, it can remain useful for years and even decades.

 ## What